Oshkosh NGDV: Dimensions and capacities

 A prototype shown at CES 2022 was 9.5 ft tall, 19.6 ft long, and 7 ft wide.
 The rear cargo opening measures 49.5 in wide and 72.5 in tall.

+The gross vehicle weight rating of the NGDV with an ICE, including payload, is 8501 lb, just one pound over the EPA's threshold to be considered a heavy-duty truck, allowing it to avoid more stringent pollution emissions and efficiency standards for light-duty trucks.
 The estimated curb weight of the NGDV is 5560 lb for the version with a conventional ICE and 6670 lb for the battery-electric vehicle (BEV) variant.
 The payload of the vehicles also varies slightly, either 2941 lb for the ICE or 2207 lb for the BEV.

 Safety features

 The NGDV is equipped with a second sliding curbside door that allows the mail carrier to enter the cargo area directly, allowing them to avoid having to stand in the street while loading and unloading the vehicle.
 As another measure for safety, the NGDV has an automatic parking brake that engages when the vehicle is shifted to park, when the driver leaves the seat, or when the ignition is shut off; it disengages when the vehicle is started and then shifted to drive or reverse, and the vehicle ignition is operable only when the transmission is in park or neutral.
 The front and rear bumpers are equipped with proximity sensors that start beeping intermittently when objects are detected within 8 ft, and switch to continuous alarming when objects are within 6 in.